m-nolan/USCG_Boat_Recalls/README.md

 This was brought to my attention by the great newsletter [data-is-plural](https://www.data-is-plural.com/) which shares a weekly list of fun publicly available datasets for you to poke at and plot out.
 Unfortunately, this boat recall dataset isn't readily downloadable as a table file.
 I quickly wrote this web scraper to collect that data into a single CSV file.

+## Dependencies
+- `pandas`
+- `tqdm`

 ## Contents
+- `scrape_uscg_boat_recall_data.ipynb` is a python script that scrapes the recalls website.
+Use this to generate the data table.
-- `scrape_uscg_boat_recall_data.ipnb` is a notebook of python code that scrapes the recalls website.
+- `scrape_uscg_boat_recall_data.ipynb` is a notebook of python code that scrapes the recalls website.
+This was a scratchpad, use the script instead.
 - `uscg_boat_recalls.csv` is a CSV table file containing information about individual boat recalls in the U.S.
     - Fields:
         - Number: alphanumeric ID for each recall